 English as a Second Language (ESL)

-Three levels of ESL are offered at Oak Hill Academy:
+Tiered levels of ESL courses are offered at Oak Hill Academy:

 English as a Second Language 1 and 2

 Oak Hill Academy welcomes new and returning international students to the Language Enrichment Center where English language learning is provided on a daily basis through the English as a Second Language (ESL) courses.
 The purpose of ESL 1 and 2 is to provide English instruction for nonnative speakers of English.
 Students will develop English proficiency through the areas of speaking, writing, reading, and listening skills.
 Emphasis will be on developing proficiency in three major areas: social language, academic language, and socio-cultural knowledge.
 Students will participate in activities to develop competence in English through social interaction and academic achievement.
 Levels of English proficiency will range from basic to intermediate.

 The purpose of ESL 3 is to provide English instruction for students who have achieved intermediate to high intermediate levels of English proficiency.
 Students will focus on speaking, writing, reading, and listening skills.
 Emphasis will be on speaking and reading proficiency in the major areas of social language, academic language, and socio-cultural knowledge.
 Students participate in activities to develop competence in English through social interaction and academic achievement using and understanding English as it is spoken, written, and heard in college and university settings.

 For ESL instruction, students will be evaluated by teachers in addition to a review of any recent TOEFL or Duolingo scores.
 Tests such as the TOEFL or Duolingo are required by many United States colleges and universities for students whose first language is not English.
 Oak Hill Academy supports its international students in preparing for and taking these exams as needed.

 College Placement Commitment